GoodPBC/react-ssr/README.md

 We will need to make a few changes. firstly we remove the node target becasue this is for the browser.

 We also need a new entry point.
-IN order to do this we will make a client.js file in the client directory.This is our client side entry point.
+IN order to do this we will make an index.js file in the root of the components directory.This is our client side entry point.

 We need to change our output path to our public directory.